regenwatchdog/regenwatchdog.github.io/_estates/brent/straphaels.md

 Brent requires leaseholders to be able to afford a minimum 50% share in a shared equity home on the redeveloped estate, as well as requiring them to contribute their personal savings into their share(paras 5.8.2 and 5.8.3).

-This was [ruled unlawful]() by the Secretary of State following the 2016 Aylesbury estate public inquiry, where Southwark had to revise its policy to require a 25% minimum share without savings contributions and with several other concessions i.e. - succession rights, proportioned service charge payments, stamp duty etc. See [here](https://regenwatch.github.io/guide/#leaseholders) for more information on leaseholders' rights.
+This was [ruled unlawful](https://www.insidehousing.co.uk/news/news/javid-rejects-aylesbury-cpo-bid-on-human-rights-grounds-48078) by the Secretary of State following a public inquiry for Aylesbury estate leaseholders in 2015, where Southwark Council had to revise its policy to require a 25% minimum share without savings contributions and with several other concessions i.e. - succession rights, proportioned service charge payments, stamp duty etc. See [here](https://regenwatch.github.io/guide/#leaseholders) for more information on leaseholders' rights.

 ## Links
 Brent Council's web page: [https://www.brent.gov.uk/your-community/st-raphaels-estate/](https://www.brent.gov.uk/your-community/st-raphaels-estate/)